DrJPepper/barycentric-opencl/README.md

 ## Installation

-The code is written in C++ and is the project is configured to use Cmake for compilation.
+The code is written in C++ and the project is configured to use Cmake for compilation.

 ### Dependencies